Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 	- High bleeding risk
 	- Failed systemic thrombolysis
 	- Shock that is likely to cause death before systemic thrombolysis can take effect (e.g. within hours)
-## Other Management
+### Other Management in Massive PE
+#### Avoid Intubation
-- Avoid intubation as it often precipitates cardiac arrest because:
+- Avoid intubation unless the patient has lost mental status or has developed respiratory exhaustion as it often precipitates cardiac arrest because:
+	- Sedatives drop blood pressure
+	- Positive pressure reduces preload
+	- Over-distention of the lungs may compress pulmonary capillaries, increasing the pulmonary vascular resistance
+- Avoid intubation by:
+	- High flow nasal cannulas combined with pulmonary vasodilators
+	- Give thrombolysis first (if indicated) then intubate later
-	-
+- Optimising for intubation:
+	- Increase SBP to 130-140 with adrenaline/noradrenaline infusion
+	- Use sedatives that are haemodynamically stable (e.g. ketamine)
+	- Following intubation, don't over-distend the lungs (i.e. avoid over-vigorous bag ventilation)
+#### Avoid Administration of Fluids
+#### Ionotropes and Vasopressors
+#### Inhaled Pulmonary Vasodilators
 # Sources
 - On Call: Principles and Protocols
 - Derranged physiology: https://derangedphysiology.com/main/required-reading/respiratory-intensive-care/Chapter-161/pulmonary-embolism